NVIDIA-RTX/NRD/README.md

     float3 preintegratedBRDF = PreintegratedBRDF( Rf0, N, V, roughness )
     Denoising( specularRadiance * BRDF ) → NRD( specularRadiance * BRDF / preintegratedBRDF ) * preintegratedBRDF

-Material demodulation factors can be computed using `NRD_MaterialFactors` helper from `NRD.hlsli`.
-Pre-integrated specular BRDF can also be referenced as "specular albedo" or "environment BRDF".
+Use `NRD.hlsli/NRD_MaterialFactors` helper to compute material demodulation factors.

 ## COMBINED DENOISING OF DIRECT AND INDIRECT LIGHTING

 1. For specular signal use indirect `hitT` for both direct and indirect lighting

 The reason is that the denoiser uses `hitT` mostly for calculating motion vectors for reflections.
 For that purpose, the denoiser expects to see `hitT` from surfaces that are in the specular reflection lobe.
-When calculating direct lighting (NEE/RTXDI), we select a light per pixel, and the distance to that light becomes the `hitT` for both diffuse and specular channels.
+When calculating direct lighting (*NEE/RTXDI*), we select a light per pixel, and the distance to that light becomes the `hitT` for both diffuse and specular channels.
 In many cases, the light is selected for a surface because of its diffuse contribution, not specular, which makes the specular channel contain the `hitT` of a diffuse light.
 That confuses the denoiser and breaks reprojection.
 On the other hand, the indirect specular `hitT` is always computed by tracing rays in the specular lobe.

 2. For diffuse signal `hitT` can be further adjusted by mixing `hitT` from direct and indirect rays to get sharper shadows